Mesh Wallet

 Address

 We can load wallet with address, this is useful for read-only wallets.
 A read-only wallet can only query the blockchain, it cannot sign transactions.
 This is useful for monitoring wallets.
-We can load wallet with the address type:
+We can load wallet with the address

-Initialize wallet
+Initialize Wallet

 After creating the wallet, we need to initialize it.
 This will initialize the cryptography library.

-With the wallet loaded, you can sign transactions, we will see how to do this in the next section, for now lets get the wallet's address:
+loaded, you can sign transactions, we will see how to do this in the next section, for now lets get the wallet's address:

 Generate Wallet

-You can generate deterministic keys based on the Bitcoin BIP39.
+.
 These mnemonic phrases are essential for recovering your wallet and ensuring secure access to your funds.

 Once you have your mnemonic phrase, you can use it to generate deterministic keys.
 These keys include a series of private and public keys, which are crucial for managing your cryptocurrencies securely.

-Alternatively, you can generate private keys directly by passing `true` to the `brew` function.
+function.
 This approach is useful for scenarios where you need immediate access to private keys without mnemonic phrases.

 Get Balance